Japan in Autumn 2026 - Top Unique Things to Do and Travel Tips

 Home Japan Best Time to Visit

 Autumn in Japan goes from October to November.
-It is one of the best times to visit with mild weather, stunning fall colors, and seasonal celebrations.
+It is one of the best times to visit, with mild weather, stunning fall colors, and seasonal celebrations.

 A trip to Japan in autumn should be more than just leaf-peeping; it's a chance to immerse yourself in the culture, enjoy the country's most beautiful landscapes, and savor seasonal foods.